CoreyB10/flask_example_app/webapp_flask.md

 # Building a Web App with Flask
 Flask is a microframework packed with tools to help build simple, quick web applications.
 We'll also be using Jinja2, a template engine, to create the bulk of the html content for our application.
 This tutorial will cover creating a site, deploying it, and adding interactive Bokeh graphics.
 We'll alternate between using the command line, editing code in a text editor (VSCode and Sublime are great options), and interacting with our application in a web browser (Chrome).

+## Development Notes
+If you are using a Window's PC then when you see "export command" use "set command".
+Additionally, if you are executing the code from the normal command prompt, the computer needs to have Python registered in it's environment in order for code to work.
+More easily, running code from the Anaconda Command Prompt (if installed) will work without issue - plus Anaconda comes with many essential and common Python libraries.

 ## Installating Packages
 Luckily, Flask comes prepackaged with Jinja2, so we only have one bulk-package to install.
 Install Flask via the command line:
 `$ pip install flask`